Juniper Ridge; 4 days, 3 nights

 Reserve your spot now!

-We start at the Dark Meadow trailhead and follow that trail for 4 miles as it becomes mighty steep, with 1800 ft of elevation gain.
+We start at the Dark Meadow trailhead and follow that trail for 4 miles as it becomes quite steep, with 1800 ft of elevation gain.
 After the intersection with Juniper Ridge trail we follow the trail west for a mile to Dark Meadow.
 Day 2 features a 4 mile hike with 1200 ft of fairly steep elevation gain to a stunning vista that features Mt Adams, Mt Rainier, Mt Hood and Mt St Helens.
 The second and third nights are usually spent here.

 Mountain goat and elk frequent the area, and we sometimes see bear, deer or grouse.
 There may be some wild strawberry picking in early August.